 If you have a car, you should invest in a car seat unless you plan to walk your baby home in a stroller.
 A hospital staff member will likely walk out to ensure you have one and properly strap your little one into it the day you take your baby home.

-Unfortunately, purchasing a car seat that will serve your family best seems like a mystical process.
-You can get around some of that confusion and later upgrade expenses by biting the bullet and purchasing a "grow-with-me" car seat now.
+Unfortunately, purchasing a car seat that best serves your family seems like a mystical process.
+You can avoid some of that confusion and later upgrade costs by biting the bullet and purchasing a "grow-with-me" car seat now.

-"Grow-with-me" car seats will last until your child is big and old enough to sit in the car with a normal seat belt!
+"Grow-with-me" car seats will last until your child is big enough to sit in a regular car seat with a normal seat belt!
 They're well worth the purchase, but they're costly upfront.

 A car seat is not the only "grow-with-me" baby product purchase you can make to save yourself time and money later.
 Check out more of these ingenious products in Taming the Home: Choosing Baby Products that Grow with Your Baby.